alttch/pptop/doc/troubleshooting.rst

 Everything is slow
 ==================

-* ppTOP is quickly-dirty written tool and can not display tables with a tens of thousands of lines.
+* ppTOP is quickly-dirty written tool and can not display tables with tens of thousands lines.
 Just keep it short.

 * There's the magic meter at the bottom-right corner of ppTOP UI: